Marius Niculae: Dinamo

 in a 0–2 historical defeat against Knattspyrnufélag Reykjavíkur on 23 July 1997.
-On 4 April 1998, he was in the starting lineup in a 0–5 away defeat in the Eternal derby against Steaua.
+On 4 April 1998, he was in the starting line-up in a 0–5 away defeat in the Eternal derby against Steaua.
 One week later, Niculae managed to score his first league goals, netting a brace in a 7–1 home win against Jiul Petroșani.
 On 19 April, he scored another brace against FC Național in a 4–2 home win.
 He scored four goals in 12 appearances, in his second season as a professional.
 On 13 May, he scored another two goals against FC Național, in a 5–0 League Cup win, in the second round of the South Group.

 "Marius is a force of nature; he knows how to use his strength and his body in front of the goal.
 Look how many goals he scored with his style of play; furthermore, he has a powerful shot."